-- Check "New" if the action/service is being added in any of the three years of the LCAP to meet the articulated goal. - Check "Modified" if the action/service was included to meet an articulated goal and has been changed or modified in any way from the prior year description. - Check "Unchanged" if the action/service was included to meet an articulated goal and has not been changed or modified in any way from the prior year description. - o If a planned action/service is anticipated to remain unchanged for the duration of the plan, an LEA may check "Unchanged" and leave the subsequent year columns blank rather than having to copy/paste the action/service into the subsequent year columns.
+- Enter "New Action" if the action/service is being added in any of the three years of the LCAP to meet the articulated goal. - Enter "Modified Action" if the action/service was included to meet an articulated goal and has been changed or modified in any way from the prior year description. - Enter "Unchanged Action" if the action/service was included to meet an articulated goal and has not been changed or modified in any way from the prior year description. - o If a planned action/service is anticipated to remain unchanged for the duration of the plan, an LEA may enter "Unchanged Action" and leave the subsequent year columns blank rather than having to copy/paste the action/service into the subsequent year columns.
 Budgeted expenditures may be treated in the same way as applicable.